alejandrolechuga/js-code-convention/README.md

 ];

 // Easier than this, if we remove the last element
-// we leave a trailing comma and take us more movements
+// we leave a trailing comma and it takes more movements

 var items = [
   { id: 1 },